Separation of Church and State

-Citizens Project is dedicated to ensuring religious freedom for all by ensuring our public institutions remain religiously neutral.
+Citizens Project is dedicated to separation of church and state by ensuring our public institutions remain religiously neutral.
 We accomplish this mission primarily through educational initiatives in our community about rights that all Coloradans hold, and about how educators and public officials can incorporate best practices into their work.

 We hold workshops with teachers and students at schools to help teach these best practices so that everyone knows how to advocate for themselves and others.